Social profiling: Privacy leaks

 A lot of information is voluntarily shared on online social networks, such as photos and updates on life activities (new job, hobbies, etc.).
-People rest assured that different social network accounts on different platforms will not be linked as long as they don't grant permission to these links.
+People rest assured that different social network accounts on different platforms will not be linked as long as they do not grant permission to these links.
 However, according to Diane Gan, information gathered online enables "target subjects to be identified on other social networking sites such as Foursquare, Instagram, LinkedIn, Facebook and Google+, where more personal information was leaked".

 The majority of social networking platforms use the "opt out approach" for their features.
 If users wish to protect their privacy, it is user's own responsibility to check and change the privacy settings as a number of them are set to default option.
 A major social network platforms have developed geo-tag functions and are in popular usage.
 This is concerning because 39% of users have experienced profiling hacking; 78% burglars have used major social media networks and Google Street-view to select their victims; and an astonishing 54% of burglars attempted to break into empty houses when people posted their status updates and geo-locations.